The people who walked in darkness

 Fast forward 30 years . . .
 I am now 55 years old and am under treatment for 4 chronic illnesses.
 Pain and fatigue are perfectly ordinary to me along with a limited diet due to my most recent diagnosis.
 If I were to wake up tomorrow feeling well, I’d be in such shock I’d accomplish nothing all day!
 (But I’d still like to try it.)
 And yet I have people continually commenting that I’m always smiling and seem to take it all so well.
 Even my doctors comment on my attitude.
 My standard response to these comments is that aside from a few health problems, I really do have a good life.
 And it’s true - I do have a good life.
 Only recently, on that rough day when I heard “For the Beauty of the Earth," did I realize the connection between my long-standing practice of saying thanks throughout the day and my approach to life with chronic illness.

-that warrants complaining and whining.
+I do have a lot in my life that warrants complaining and whining.
 To be honest, there are times when I indulge in these things though generally just to a few friends and family members who don’t tell on me.
 But my life has so many more things that are good, things to be grateful for, things to celebrate.
 Saying thank you every day, throughout the day, reminds me of this constantly.
 Give it a try.

 Wednesday, November 28, 2012